Bourne Academy

 Bourne Academy is an 11 to 18 mixed comprehensive school and a co-educational academy located in Bourne, Lincolnshire, England.
 It is one of two secondary schools, both co-educational, in the town, the other being Bourne Grammar School.
 Bourne Academy is a part of the South Lincolnshire Academies Trust (SLAT), together with Spalding Academy, Spalding and Giles Academy, Boston.

 Bourne Academy is situated northeast in the town, on Edinburgh Crescent, next to the Bourne Leisure Centre.

 The school badge represents the Wake knot, a heraldic device referring to the Wake family, previous Lords of the Manor of Bourne, and similar to the carrick bend.

 History

-The school was originally part of the Star Lane Board School, which is now the Bourne Abbey Primary Academy, a primary school.
+The school was originally part of the Star Lane Board School, which is now the Bourne Abbey Primary Academy.

 Following the Education Act 1944, the secondary school was divided out and moved to temporary premises at a separate site in 1946.

-In July 1958, the first permanent buildings were opened at Edinburgh Crescent, and the school adopted the name Bourne County Secondary School.
+In July 1958, the first permanent buildings were opened at Edinburgh Crescent, the road south of the school.
+The school adopted the name Bourne County Secondary School.

-In 1987, the name was changed to the Robert Manning School in honour of Robert Mannyng of Bourne (c.
-1275 – c.
-1338).
+In 1987, the name was changed to the Robert Manning School in honour of Robert Mannyng (c.
+1275).

-The sixth form started in 1988, and in 1989 extension premises were opened by Kenneth Baker, Secretary of State for Education.
+The sixth form started in 1988 with only 13 students.
+In 1989, extension premises were opened by Kenneth Baker, Secretary of State for Education.
 In 1999, the school attained Technology College status and the name changed again, to Robert Manning Technology College.